Textualize/rich/docs/assignment3/report.md

 Currently, the function mixes configuration (ASCII checks), business logic (width and progress calculation), and presentation (yielding segments) in one large block.
 Extracting these into 3 separate private methods (`_get_bar_characters`, `_calculate_bar_dimensions`, `_generate_segments`) will reduce the main function's cyclomatic complexity from to ~4.
 Most of the remaining complexity will be in `_generate_segments` because it contains lots of `if`, but it should stay at a reasonable level (under 10).

-Estimated impact of refactoring (lower CC, but other drawbacks?): Significantly lower CC in the main method.
+**Estimated impact of refactoring** (lower CC, but other drawbacks?): Significantly lower CC in the main method.
 Possible drawbacks: increases the total number of methods in the class; requires passing multiple arguments (state) between the new private methods.

+**Function 5 (`divide_line`):** Split the long-word handling into two smaller helpers.

+Right now `divide_line` does everything, because it loops over words, decides if a word fits, and also contains all the logic for what to do when a word is too long and the entire fold loop.
+This makes the function hard to read because the "what do I do when I have an oversized word" logic is buried inside the main loop.

+The fix for this is to extrat that logic out:

+- `_fold_long_word(word, start, width, break_positions) -> int` will take a word that is too wide and splits it into chunks, inserting break positions along the way.
+Returns the new `cell_offset` value
+- `_handle_overlong_word(word, start, width, fold, break_positions) -> int` will decide whether to fold or crop, then calls `_fold_long_word` or handles the crop case

+After this, `divide_line` just loops over words and calls `_handle_overlong_word` when needed.
+The main loop becomes way more readable, and CC drops from 11 to 5 (**55% reduction**).
+In addition, each helper can be tested independently

+**Estimated impact:** Lower CC and easier to test in isolation.
+The only tradeoff is three functions instead of one, but each one now has a clear job and is much more modular

 Carried out refactoring (optional, P+):